 A medical review compared data on bupropion to SSRI drugs for treating anxiety.
 Bupropion was 6% less effective than SSRI drugs for treating anxiety, suggesting that bupropion may be effective for reducing anxiety symptoms but is not as effective as SSRI drugs.

-We would not recommend using bupropion for anxiety alone, but since the drug may be able to reduce anxiety levels somewhat, it may be a good option for patients with both anxiety and depression.
+Bupropion is not FDA-approved to treat anxiety alone, but since the drug may be able to reduce anxiety levels somewhat, it may be an option for patients with both anxiety and depression.

 Does Bupropion Cause Withdrawal Symptoms?